Zuikyo/ZIKRouter/README.md

 // Configuration subclass conforming to EditorViewModuleInput
 // Swift generic class is not OC Class.
 It won't be in the `__objc_classlist` section of the Mach-O file.
 So it won't affect the app launching time. class EditorViewModuleConfiguration<T>: ZIKViewMakeableConfiguration<NoteEditorViewController>, EditorViewModuleInput {
-    var didMakeDestination: ((NoteEditorInput) -> Void)?

-    // User is responsible for calling constructDestination and giving parameters var constructDestination: (_ note: Note) -> Void {
+    // User is responsible for calling makeDestinationWith and giving parameters var makeDestinationWith: (_ note: Note) -> NoteEditorInput? {
         return { note in
             // Capture parameters in makeDestination, so we don't need configuration subclass to hold the parameters
             // MakeDestination will be used for creating destination instance self.makeDestination = { [unowned self] () in
                 // Use custom initializer
                 let destination = NoteEditorViewController(note: note)
-                // Give destination to the caller
-                self.didMakeDestination?(destination)
-                self.didMakeDestination = nil
                 return destination
             }
+            if let destination = self.makeDestination?() {
+                // Set makedDestination so router will use this destination when performing self.makedDestination = destination
+                return destination
+            }
+            return nil
         }
     }
 }